cmcmaster1/rheum_biologics/DEPLOYMENT.md

 ## Alternative: Deploy via Railway Dashboard (Recommended)

 **IMPORTANT**: This is a monorepo with separate backend and frontend services.
-You need to deploy them as separate services.
+Deploy them as separate services, from their respective folders when using the CLI.

 1. Go to https://railway.app
 2. Click "New Project"